Comic: How to Get Going

 Sarah

 P.S.
 I’m always curious to know what you think.
 This is my newsletter for the week of April 16, 2020, published in partnership with YES!
-Media You can sign up to get Minimum Viable Planet newsletter emailed directly to you at https://mvp.substack.com/.
+Media.
+You can sign up to get Minimum Viable Planet newsletter emailed directly to you at https://mvp.substack.com/.

 |